polterguy/anarq/README.md

 if the user is an admin, it will contain the role of _"admin"_.
 Users not having confirmed their email address will belong to _only_ the role of _"unconfirmed"_.

+This endpoint allows you to create _"view profile"_ types of endpoint, where users and visitors can see individual users on the page, allowing them to peek on users registered at the site.

 ### GET magic/modules/anarq/profile/authenticate

 This endpoint allows you to authenticate a user with a username/password combination, provided as URL